New Sonatype Repository Firewall Policy to Secure Software Supply Chains from Dependency Confusion Attacks

 To summarize top takeaways on all things next-gen software supply chain attacks and intelligent dependency management:

-• Sonatype Repository Firewall and Sonatype Nexus Repository automate dependency confusion protection at scale: The new Sonatype Repository Firewall Policy combined with Sonatype Nexus Repository can protect against dependency/namespace confusion attacks.
-Reach out to our teams to secure your software supply chains with Repository Pro and Sonatype Repository Firewall.
+Sonatype Repository Firewall and Sonatype Nexus Repository automate dependency confusion protection at scale: The new Sonatype Repository Firewall Policy combined with Sonatype Nexus Repository can protect against dependency/namespace confusion attacks.
+Reach out to our teams to secure your software supply chains with Sonatype Nexus Repository and Sonatype Repository Firewall.

-• Newly identified malicious dependency confusion copycat packages are on the rise: As of earlier this week, 750+ npm copycat packages have been identified by Sonatype's automated malware detection system since news on the attack broke in February 2021.
+Newly identified malicious dependency confusion copycat packages are on the rise: Sonatype's automated malware detection system identified 750+ npm copycat packages earlier this week, since news on the attack broke in February 2021.
 The latest malicious packages target Amazon, Zillow and Slack.

 Brent is the Director of Product Marketing connecting developers and DevOps communities to Sonatype Nexus tools and technologies.